FlorianROUVIER/Jolimoi_test/README.md

-# Jolimoi_test Step 1 - Conversion with Roman numerals
+# Jolimoi_test Step 2 - Conversion with Roman numerals using SSE

 ## Launch the project